-- When you come to clinic bring all your meters as we will download them and go through the results with you. - Explore your meter and look at your average blood glucose readings. - Make sure the time and date are correct on the meter. - If you would like to download your meter onto Diasend from home, ask your diabetes nurse for more information. - If your meter stops working, contact the company who makes it to request a replacement. - For your meter to keep accurate results it is important to use it properly and keep it clean.
-You will also been shown how to test your meter with control solution.

-Replace your meter battery when it indicates to do so and take some spare batteries on holiday.
+- When you come to clinic bring all your meters as we will download them and go through the results with you. - Explore your meter and look at your average blood glucose readings. - Make sure the time and date are correct on the meter. - If you would like to upload your meter from home ask your diabetes nurse for more information. - If your meter stops working, contact the company who makes it to request a replacement. - For your meter to keep accurate results it is important to use it properly and keep it clean.
+You will also been shown how to test your meter with control solution. - Replace your meter battery when it indicates to do so and take some spare batteries on holiday.